 The naming as `snowflake' appears inspired by similarity to the Koch snowflake; the four-fold symmetry is not that of a natural snowflake (which is six-fold).
 Blondin-Mass\'{e} et al. (2012) showed that the fractal obtained from the series of Fibonacci snowflakes as $n$ gets large has fractal dimension

-Among the polyominoes found to tile the plane in two ways and shown in Figure 4 of the paper by Blondin-Mass\'{e} et al. (2010) and also those in the work of Ramirez et al. (2014), we have identified others which can be stitched in hitomezashi, but we focus here only on the Fibonacci snowflakes.
-We intend to address these others in future.
+Among the psuedo-square polyominoes of the paper by Blondin-Mass\'{e} et al. (2010) and also those in the work of Ramirez et al. (2014), we have identified others which can be stitched in hitomezashi, but we focus here only on the Fibonacci snowflakes.